varnishcache/varnish-cache/doc/sphinx/phk/varnish_does_not_hash.rst

 But the key-compression does introduce a risk of collisions, since not even SHA256 can guarantee different outputs for all possible
-inputs:  Try pushing all the possible 33 bytes long files through SHA256 and sooner or later you will get collisions.
+inputs:  Try pushing all the possible 33-byte files through SHA256 and sooner or later you will get collisions.

 The risk of collision is very small however, and I can all but promise you, that you will be fully offset in fame and money for